For dedicated, family-owned Newcastle Property Management, choose Arnold Property.

 We’re selective about your tenants

 Having the right tenant is important to you and us.

-When it come to property management in Newcastle we’ve seen it all with our clients tenants.
+When it comes to property management in Newcastle, we’ve seen it all.
 There’s a fine balance to the tenant selection process.
-If you are too strict, then you run the risk of your property being left vacant when it could be earning an income.
+If you’re too strict, then you run the risk of your property being left vacant when it could be earning an income.
 If you aren’t selective enough, then it may end up costing you in the long run with rental arrears, property damage and broken leases.

 As property managers, our selection process aligns with the John West slogan – “it’s the tenants that Arnold Property rejects, that makes us the best”.
 We thoroughly screen and cross-check potential tenants against our own databases, as well as TICA and RP Data information.